darconeous/ham-addr-old/n6drc-arnce.md

 Naively encoding a six-character callsign using ASCII requires at least 48 bits.
 However if we encoded each character using just six bits, this would make a six-character callsign take up only 36 bits.
-This is certainly an improvement, but we can still do better.
+This is certainly an improvement, but we can still do better!

 Callsigns exclusively consist of a collection of letters (A thru Z) and numeric digits (0 thru 9).
 There are also secondary suffixes which